UMR-CNRM/pyft/doc/Documentation.md

     parallel with other methods decorated the same way.
 This is used to decorate methods that introduce modifications into the tree.
 For this reason, the noParallel decorator *must appear* before the updateTree one.

+#### Coding standards

+Coding standards are checked using the pylint and flake8 tools.
+The aim is to have no messages from flake8 and to keep pylint's score above 9.8.

+The project is written in “lower camel case” with lines of up to 100 characters.
+As the main class is split into several sub-classes that are not independent, it is normal for pylint to detect accesses to attributes that are not members of the classes.
+The pyproject.toml and .flake8 files have been adapted to take account of these specificities.

+On top of this, the code is often complex and generates multiple “too many” branches/statements/lines/... messages, which are ignored.

+From the project root, tests are launched by commands:
+  - flake8 src/pyft/ bin/pyft\_\*.py
+  - pylint -d R0912,C0209,R0915,R1702,C0302,R0913,R0914,W1202,R0904,R0902 src/pyft/ bin/pyft\_\*.py

 ## Examples and tests